alwitt/httpmq-api/README.md

 This operation does not require authentication
 </aside>

-## For readiness check
+## For management REST API readiness check

-`GET /ready`
+`GET /v1/admin/ready`

-Will return success if REST API module is ready for use
+Will return success if management REST API module is ready for use

 > Example responses